awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 ------
 + **Instance configuration** – Settings are pre\-selected, but you can edit them\.
-  + **SSM agent** – You can select or clear this check box to control installation of the SSM agent on the new image\.
-The check box is cleared by default, to include the SSM agent in your new image\.
-To remove the SSM agent from the final image, so that it will not be included in your AMI, you can select the check box\.
+  + **Systems Manager agent** – You can select or clear this check box to control installation of the Systems Manager agent on the new image\.
+The check box is cleared by default, to include the Systems Manager agent in your new image\.
+To remove the Systems Manager agent from the final image, so that it will not be included in your AMI, elect the check box\.
   + **User data** – You can use this area to provide commands, or a command script to run when you launch your build instance\.
-However, it replaces any commands that Image Builder might have added to ensure that SSM is installed\.
+However, it replaces any commands that Image Builder might have added to ensure that Systems Manager is installed\.
 **Important**
-If you enter user data, make sure that the SSM agent is pre\-installed on your source image, or that you include the install in your user data\.
+If you enter user data, make sure that the Systems Manager agent is pre\-installed on your source image, or that you include the install in your user data\.
 + **Working directory** – Pre\-selected, but you can edit it\.
 + **Components** – Components that are already included in the recipe are displayed in the **Selected components** section at the end of each of the component lists \(build and test\)\.
 You can remove or reorder the selected components to suit your needs\.

   You can configure the following settings for your selected component:
   + **Versioning options** – Pre\-selected, but you can change them\.
 We recommend that you choose the **Use latest available component version** option to ensure that your image builds always pick up the latest version of the component\.
 If you need to use a specific component version in your recipe, you can choose **Specify component version**, and enter the version in the **Component version** box that appears\.
   + **Input parameters** – Displays input parameters that the component accepts\.
 The **Value** is pre\-filled with the value from the prior version of the recipe\.
-If there is a default value, and nothing else was entered, the default appears in the **Value** box with greyed\-out text\.
-You must enter a value, if the default value is displayed in the box\.
+If you are using this component for the first time in this recipe, and a default value was defined for the component, the default value appears in the **Value** box with greyed\-out text\.
+If no other value is entered, AWSTOE uses the default value\.

   To expand **Versioning options** or **Input parameters** settings, you can either choose the arrow next to the name of the setting, or you can toggle the **Expand all** switch off and on to expand all of the settings for all of the selected components\.
 + **Storage \(volumes\)** – are pre\-filled\.
 The root volume **Device name**, **Snapshot**, and **IOPS** selections are not editable\.
 However, you can change all of the remaining settings, such as the **Size**\.
 You can also add new volumes\.